 People should exercise caution when taking oral CBD products alongside high fat meals.
 High fat meals can dramatically increase the blood concentrations of CBD, which can increase the risk of side effects.

 CBD is legal in some states in the U.S., but not all of them.
 Therefore, people should check the laws in their area before purchasing or taking CBD oil.

-Some people may have an allergic reaction to CBD oil, so it is best to try applying the oil to a small area of skin first.
+Some individuals may also have an allergic reaction to CBD oil, so it is best to try applying it to a small area of skin first.

-As with any alternative treatment, people should speak to a doctor before trying CBD oil.
+As with any alternative treatment, experts recommend speaking with a doctor before trying CBD oil.

-CBD oil shows promise as a treatment for arthritis pain.
+CBD oil shows promise as a treatment for arthritis-related pain.
 If it affects receptors in the brain and immune system in the way that researchers believe, it may reduce inflammation and pain.